syncfusion-content/maui-docs/MAUI/Calendar/calendar-mode.md

 ## Relative Dialog Mode

 The relative dialog mode displays the calendar in a pop-up by setting the `Mode` property to `RelativeDialog`.
 It is used to align the calendar in a specific position.
-You can set the position by setting the `RelativePosition` property in the `SfCalendar`.
+You can set the position by using the `RelativePosition` property in the `SfCalendar`.

 ### Relative position

 The `RelativePosition` is specified in the calendar property enumeration, which is used to align the calendar in a specific position.
 It provides eight positions such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
-The default relative position is `AlignTop` in the `SfCalendar`.
+The default relative position in the `SfCalendar` is `AlignTop`.

 The Calendar can be opened programmatically by setting the `IsOpen` property to `true` of `SfCalendar`.
 By default, the `IsOpen` property is `false`.